Connect with others who understand.

 A stage 2A tumor exhibits one or more of the following features:

-• It has partially clogged the airways, and it is between 4 and 5 centimeters across.
+• It has partially clogged the airways.

 Stage 2B